Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 To this end, before purchasing any “green” packaging, ensure you can dispose of it in the system that can recover it.
 This requires packaging to meet internationally-agreed standards.
 Without a standard, companies are free to conduct their own field testing or use a 3rd party to make claims.
 As the demand for “green” packaging continues to grow, there’s no shortage of false claims in attempts to capture market share.

-Do not trust “green” packaging claiming biodegradability or compostability without a standard certification.
+Do not trust “green” packaging claiming biodegradability or compostability without one of these standard certifications:

 • Bioplastics should meet ASTM D5526 biodegradation standards.